Cass0r/Module-5-Collections---Programming-Project/README.md

 10. Comment on Collections vs. Collection:  In a // multi-line comment in your code //,  describe in your own words the difference between Collections and Collection, and more broadly, the difference between a class and an interface.
 Please be thorough yet succinct.
 Cite your sources.

+The purpose of this project was to show the many utilities that Collections has when it comes to working with list,set, and array.